top of page

 Q: How do you help children to get ready for starting school at St John’s?

-We offer three settling in days during the summer holidays.
+We offer three settling in days before the summer holidays.
 Some are based at school and others are fun days out in the local area ( for example at the Apricot Centre, Dartington).
 These days are a great opportunity for children and parents to get to know our staff and get a feel for the school environment while having lots of fun - baking pizzas, gardening, making music and listening to stories in our forest school area.

 Q: We’re not Anglican.
 Will my child fit in?